 - have an enhanced ability to list sensory perceptions;

 - write short texts about a personal memory of either a place or a character.

 - 2 The everyday

 Enrol to access the full course, get recognition for the skills you learn and track your progress.
 Make your learning visible!

 Writing what you know

-This free course, Writing what you know, includes reading and writing activities that are geared to developing the use of memory, observation and the senses.
+This free course includes reading and writing activities that are geared to developing the use of memory, observation and the senses.
 The aim is to develop your perceptual abilities, honing your capacity to see detail in the world.
 You will be encouraged to start seeing the familiar in a new way and to make good use of your own personal history.

 This OpenLearn course is an adapted extract from the Open University course.